 As at the end of the reporting period, the balance of the Company's wealth management products stood at RMB 835.125 billion, up 66.84% from the beginning of the period.
 Among them, the balance of the wealth management business of retail customers (including private bank customers) stood at RMB590.612 billion, taking up 70.72%.
 The balance of the wealth management of corporate finance customers stood at RMB167.163 billion, taking up 20.01%.
 The balance of the wealth management of interbank customers stood at RMB77.349 billion, taking up 9.26%.
 The proportion of the balance of the retail customers' wealth management further increased.
 The wealth management products issued during the whole year amounted to RMB6,203.513 billion, representing an increase of 54.81% from the same period last year.
 The overall intermediate business income from wealth management business amounted to RMB7.786 billion, representing an increase of 11.42% from the same period last year.
-Among the wealth management products which were included in the balance sheet, the balance of the rest wealth management products issued and managed by the Company but not included in the consolidation scope was RMB639.912 billion.
+Among the wealth management product scales during the end of the reporting period, in addition to guaranteed wealth management products which were included in the balance sheet, the balance of the rest wealth management products issued and managed by the Company but not included in the consolidation scope was RMB639.912 billion.